daniellee152/itsme/README.md

 # eCommerce Website
 In this project, I have used MERN (MongoDB, Express.js, React, Node.js) stack to build the eCommerce website.
 The website allows users to login, signup, reset password, adding items to cart, make payment using Stripe.
-React-Redux have been used to manage state.
+React-Redux have been used to manage state on front-end.

 ## Project Instruction